Maysae27/clockProject/README.md

 ---

 ## Part C - Further Extend Your Watch
 In this part I refactored the code again, adding new utility classes besides the resuired Matrix3x3.
 This was important to reduce again the responsability for the clock view/controller.
-This part was also marked by introducing a new display mode for the clock: the analog mode. \n
+This part was also marked by introducing a new display mode for the clock: the analog mode.
 The developped utilities classes are:
-- Matrix3x3: to allow making manipulation(rotation/translation movements) on the clock whileon analog mode

 ### Functional Requirements
 - **Matrix Transformations**:
   - Utility functions allow defining and transforming 3x3 matrices.
+  - (extra)ClockUtilities: to allow retreiving the hours, minutes and seconds more efficiently.
+  - (extra)DisplayUtilities: to manage display toggling between analog and digital mode.
   - Apply translation, rotation, and scaling to points.

 - **New Clock Type (Analog)**: